daniel-isidro/master_kschool/master_class_04.md

 ## Strings

-Strings are immutable, so when doing
+Strings are immutable, so when doing operations with them you always get a new object

 	a='hello'
 	id(a)